-Updated on Dec 10, 2015
+Updated on Dec 8, 2022

-In the next few lines of this tutorial we will show you how to configure the basic payment methods provided by WooCommerce.
+In the next few lines of this tutorial, we will show you how to configure the basic payment methods provided by WooCommerce.

 Now that you have configured all the options related to the Checkout process your customers will be performing it is time to actually configure the payment methods on your website.
-On the same page where you were configuring the Checkout options you will be able to locate the Payment Gateways section.
-As mentioned previously in our WooCommerce tutorial series the section contains the supported by default payment methods.
+On the same page where you were configuring the Checkout options, you will be able to locate the Payment Gateways section.
+As mentioned previously in our WooCommerce tutorial series, the section contains the supported by default payment methods.

-By clicking on the Settings button you will be able to configure the settings for each payment method independently.
+By clicking on the Settings button, you can configure the settings for each payment method independently.

 Let us start with the Direct Bank Transfer method.
 This method is used when you would like the payment for your products to be directly processed via a bank/wire transfer.

-The options you will need to configure for this payment method are few and they are quite intuitive – Description, Introduction and Account Details, while the last one is actually used to add bank accounts you would like the transfer to be pointed at.
+The options you will need to configure for this payment method are few, and they are quite intuitive – Description, Introduction, and Account Details, while the last one is actually used to add bank accounts, you would like the transfer to be pointed at.

-The next payment method is called Cheque and as the name suggests it is used for allowing your customers to pay with an E-Cheque.
+The next payment method is called Cheque, and as the name suggests, it is used for allowing your customers to pay with an E-Cheque.

 The options you have to configure here are also relatively simple – Title, Description and Introduction.

-Once you are done with these please click on the Save Changes button so all settings can be saved.
+Once you are done with these, please click on the Save Changes button so all settings can be saved.

 When you are done with these configurations, please use the Save Changes button so all these changes can be saved and you are ready to receive payments upon delivery.

-The next section with options is called Advanced Options and indeed it contains some pretty advanced settings for that Payment method.
+The next section with options is called Advanced Options, and indeed it contains some pretty advanced settings for that Payment method.
 Let’s review those:

-Once you are done with all the settings please use the Save Changes button and you will finalize the setting of this Payment Method.
+Once you are done with all the settings, please use the Save Changes button, and you will finalize the setting of this Payment Method.